mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-08-31-drawing-trees.md

 Here are some of my favorite colors to get you started painting leaves:

 {% figure caption:"On the left, base green color.
-On the right, highlight color." class:"half" %}
+On the right, highlight color." class:"gallery-2-col" %}
 ![screenshot of leaf base color](/assets/images/paper-53-leaf-mixed-green.jpg)
 ![screenshot of leaf highlight color](/assets/images/paper-53-leaf-mixed-highlight.jpg)
 {% endfigure %}